-When you shop for acne products — the creams, cleansers, tonics, spot treatments, serums, eye creams, etc. — it can get overwhelming very quickly.
-Just because you struggle with acne doesn’t mean you should have to spend a fortune on skin care products or an eternity on your daily skincare routine.
+Struggling with acne doesn’t mean you should have to spend a fortune on skincare products or an eternity on your daily skincare routine.

-Generally speaking, there are a handful of factors that contribute to acne: hormones leading to increased oil production, pores clogged by dead skin cells (follicular hyperkeratinization), inflammation, bacteria, and genetic predisposition.
+Generally speaking, there are a handful of factors that contribute to acne: hormones leading to excess oil production, pores clogged by dead skin cells (follicular hyperkeratinization), inflammation, bacteria, lack of hydration and genetic predisposition.

-And several different things can aggravate or worsen these factors.
-These include: UV radiation, cosmetics, diet, obesity, stress, smoking, sleep problems, medications, endocrine diseases, and even excessive face washing.
+Several different things can aggravate or worsen these factors.
+These include UV radiation, cosmetics, diet, obesity, stress, smoking, sleep problems, medications, endocrine diseases, and even excessive face washing.

 Wash your face one to two times daily, and when it is dirty.
 As stated earlier, excessive face washing can worsen acne, so don’t be tempted to cleanse more often just because your skin is oily or you’re having a breakout.